 - Many Mineral Feed Additives Contain Heavy Metal Contaminants, such as arsenic, lead, mercury, cadmium and nickel because they are often made from industrial by-products.

 - Many Synthetic Fat-Soluble Vitamins Contain BHT, an additive noted for its potential to cause cancer.

 - Most Foods contain ingredients that were preserved at the refinery with additives such as BHA, BHT, Ethoxyquin, TBHQ, Sodium Metabisulphite or even Mixed Tocopherols (which may contain synthesized Vitamin E).
 If there are no preservatives listed on the pet food package, it doesn’t mean that they are absent – only that the pet food manufacturer didn’t add any extra preservatives on top of what was already in the ingredients.

 Synthetic Vitamins Made Primarily Overseas

-Many people don’t realize that most of the vitamins used in today’s synthetic additives are made overseas in China and India (where most European vitamin companies have outsourced their plants).
+Many people don’t realize that most of the vitamins used in today’s synthetic additives are made overseas (where most European vitamin companies have outsourced their plants).
 Only choline chloride and natural source vitamin E (from soy oil) are still made in North America.

 Given these known limits and risks, wouldn’t you like to remove synthetic additives from your pet’s diet?
 Carna4 gives you a convenient option to make your pet’s world safer and help them live a healthier life.
 What could be better than that?